-Uwharrie Green School will address this deficit in our children's education.
-Schools do not have to choose to emphasize environmental education at the cost of traditional content knowledge.
-In fact, studies have shown that environmental education can actually enhance academic achievement.
+Uwharrie Charter Academy will address this deficit in our children's education.
+Schools need not choose to emphasize environmental education at the cost of traditional content knowledge.
+Research has in fact shown that environmental education can actually enhance academic achievement.
 In a study by American Institutes for Research, children in California who attended outdoor education programs increased their science scores by 27 percent ("Effects of Outdoor Education Programs for Children in California" 2005).
-By using the North Carolina Environmental Literacy Plan as a guide, teachers will incorporate environmental education into project-based learning, requiring students to use math, reading, science, and writing skills as they apply their learning in authentic ways.
+Using the North Carolina Environmental Literacy Plan as a guide, UCA teachers will incorporate environmental education into project-based learning, requiring students to use math, reading, science, and writing skills as they apply their learning in authentic ways.

-We live in a changing world that will require citizens to be educated about dynamic environmental issues, so we want our students to understand how their individual decisions affect the environment at local and global levels.
-The most significant and meaningful innovation at UGS will be the emphasis on developing students' environmental literacy through integration of green practices with NC's Common Core and Essential Standards in all subject areas.
-Utilizing North Carolina's Environmental Literacy Plan as a guide, UGS will develop instructional methods and materials that promote sustainable practices and stewardship both locally and globally.
+UCA students will come to understand how their individual decisions affect the environment at local and global levels, becoming responsible citizens of a changing world who benefit from knowledge about dynamic environmental issues.
+The most significant and meaningful innovation at UCA will seek to develop student environmental literacy in all subject areas by integrating "green" practices with NC's Common Core and Essential Standards.
+Utilizing North Carolina's Environmental Literacy Plan as a guide, UCA will develop instructional methods and materials that promote sustainable practices and stewardship both locally and globally.
 As stated in the Plan, "the Partnership for 21st Century Skills states that in addition to mastery of the core subject areas, environmental literacy is a key interdisciplinary theme that should be woven through the academic curriculum to promote higher levels of understanding" (North Carolina Environmental Literacy Plan).
-As stated by our name, Uwharrie Green School will truly be "green," meaning that we will help students learn to live the four R's: reduce, reuse, recycle, and repurpose.